I get questions like this now and then.

 The Bible, if we are paying attention to it, decenters itself and drives us to center our trust in the living God, whose actions are neither restricted by nor fully described in these ancient and diverse writings that bear witness to God’s actions.

 The Bible is, however, worthy of serious reflection precisely because of its diverse and ancient ways.
-That is why the interpretation of the Bible and Christian theology are hard work and not simply a matter of leafing through the Bible or expecting things to line up in a handy index of topics we can point to to get the right answers.
+That is why the interpretation of the Bible and Christian theology is hard work and not simply a matter of leafing through the Bible or expecting things to line up in a handy index of topics we can point to to get the right answers.

 A theme of The Bible Tells Me So is that the Bible does not work well as an owner’s manual, a rule book, or a field guide to the Christian life.
 It does work well, though, as a diverse and ancient model of the journey of faith, which is for us as diverse, contextual, and messy as the Bible itself so patiently lays out for us.